netrisai/docs/supported-platform-matrix.rst

       - TBD
       - N/A
       - N/A
-   *  - VXLAN-MH / VXLAN+ESI
+   *  - EVPN-MH / VXLAN-ESI
-      - Active-Active server multihoming with automatic configuration
+      - EVPN MultiHoming based on VXLAN and ESI for automatic Active-Active server network multihoming
       - GA
       - TBD
-      - Dec/2024
+      - Oct/2024
       - TBD
       - N/A
       - N/A